Google's ChatGPT competitor is already sharing false information

-Google’s recently-announced ChatGPT-like AI chatbot Bard is already making factual mistakes.
+Google’s recently announced ChatGPT-like AI chatbot Bard is already making factual mistakes.

-On Monday, February 6th, Google announced that its ChatGPT competitor Bard would go public in the coming weeks.
-In a blog post by Google CEO Sundar Pichai, an example of the chatbot’s capabilities was shown.
+On Monday, February 6th, Google announced that its ChatGPT competitor Bard will go public in the coming weeks.
+In a blog post by Google CEO Sundar Pichai, an example of the chatbot’s capabilities were shown off,

 When asked, “What new discoveries from the James Webb Space Telescope can I tell my 9-year-old about?” the chatbot shared three simple-to-understand points, one of them being that “JWST took the very first pictures of a planet outside of our own solar system.”